Bridgewater Heights

 Bridgewater Heights (also known as Liberty Heights, Wakefield Street Tower, or 17 New Wakefield Street) is a high-rise apartment building in Manchester, England, west of Oxford Street.

 It was designed by local architect Stephen Hodder in a clustered architectural form and was completed in September 2012.
-The building is situated adjacent to Oxford Road railway station, on the corner of Great Marlborough Street.
-It is 37 storeys tall, at a height of 106 m and as of September 2025 is the 24th-tallest building in Greater Manchester.
+The building is adjacent to Oxford Road railway station, on the corner of Great Marlborough Street.
+It is 37 storeys tall, with a height of 106 m, and as of June 2026 is the 27th-tallest building in Greater Manchester.